duke-libraries/duke-libraries.github.io/_posts/2015-09-08-hydra-role-based-access-control.md

 - A **Person** agent (e.g., foaf:Person) represents an individual.
 - A **Group** agent (e.g., foaf:Group) represents a set of (zero or more) persons.
-- A user is represented by one Person agent and zero or more Group agents (of which its person is member).
+- An authenticated user is represented by one Person agent and zero or more Group agents.
+- An anonymous user may be represented by group agents (e.g., Hydra's "public" group).

 The **scope** of a role assertion defines the object(s) to which its privileges apply.